Radial Oscillations of Scalar Hair in Black Hole Bombs: dynamic evolution of scalar fields

 Before reaching the final $Q$-hairy black hole solution, a fascinating phenomenon emerges: the scalar field surrounding the black hole undergoes prolonged periodic expansion-contraction cycles during evolution \citep{Zhang:2024aa}.
 The time evolution of scalar field energy density $\rho_{\psi}$ also corroborates this oscillatory behavior, as illustrated in Figure \ref{fig3}.
 The $\rho_{\psi}$ manifests as a wavepacket undergoing radial oscillations, with its temporal pattern corresponding precisely to observed periods of energy-charge extraction and restoration of the scalar field, as demonstrated in Figure \ref{fig1}.
 During each period, a small amount of the scalar field energy and charge is absorbed by the central black hole.
 This manifests as a progressive decay of peak values in the energy density profile following each full period.
 After reaching equilibrium, a stable $Q$-hairy black hole forms, in which the scalar field exhibits persistent oscillations while its energy-momentum tensor and geometry remain static, as evidenced in Figure \ref{fig1} and Figure \ref{fig2}.
-This result validates the novel $Q$-hairy black hole solutions found in \citep{Hong:2020miv,Herdeiro:2020xmb}.
+In this work, the final state we obtain is consistent with the static $Q$-hairy black hole solutions constructed in \citep{Hong:2020miv,Herdeiro:2020xmb}, supporting them as one of the possible equilibrium states.